 Red, Fabric Covered Embroidery Hoops.
 Betsy X Print

-Floral Tana Lawn wrapped embroidery hoops
+Floral Tana Lawn wrapped, decorative embroidery hoops

 I use quality wooden embroidery hoops and hand wrap them with beautiful Tana Lawn Cotton for a smooth professional finish.
 Betsy is one of Liberty's of London classic prints.
 Betsy is one of Liberty's most recognisable and well loved design and features delicalte florals.
 This colour way features a lovely vibrant red with pops of green and pink.